-Believing himself to be bankrupt, Thomas Chirnside shot himself in the laundry of Werribee Mansion in 1887 and his brother Andrew died in 1890.
+Believing himself to be bankrupt, Thomas Chirnside shot himself in the laundry of Werribee Mansion in 1887 and his brother Andrew died three years later in 1890.

 In August 1895 Andrew’s widow, Mary (nee Begby), commissioned Ferguson & Urie, of Franklin-street Melbourne, to create a three light stained glass window to be erected in their memory at the east end of the church.
 The window was erected ten months later, in June 1896, and depicts the Last Supper.

 The following articles appeared in the Bacchus Marsh Express following the installation of the windows (1896);

 The Infant Chirnside